Alleinx/M3-IMPUTE/README.md

 ## Results

-Our model achieves the following performance on 8 UCI datasets:
+Our model achieves the following performance under the MCAR setting with 30% missingness:

 ![M3-Impute Model Results](assets/result.jpg)